hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 The nested structures are `Spec` -> `TaskTemplate` -> `ContainerSpec` -> `Mounts`.
 There can be multiple `Mounts` but they have to be unique, so `TypeSet` is the appropriate type.

 Due to the limitation of [tf-11115] (https://github.com/hashicorp/terraform/issues/11115) it is not possible to nest maps.
-So the workaround is to let only the innermost data structure be of the type `TypeMap`: in this case `driver_options`.
+So the workaround is to let only the innermost data structure be of the type `TypeMap`: in this case `DriverConfig`.
 The outer data structures are of `TypeList` which can only have one item.

 ```hcl
 /// ...